narmi/design_system/README.md

 ## Contributing

 We accept PRs!
-We strive to make the NDS simple as well as powerful, which usually means being [open for extension](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle#:~:text=In%20object%2Doriented%20programming%2C%20the,without%20modifying%20its%20source%20code.), [but closed for modification](https://blog.cleancoder.com/uncle-bob/2014/05/12/TheOpenClosedPrinciple.html).
+We strive to make the design_system simple as well as powerful, which usually means being [open for extension](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle#:~:text=In%20object%2Doriented%20programming%2C%20the,without%20modifying%20its%20source%20code.), [but closed for modification](https://blog.cleancoder.com/uncle-bob/2014/05/12/TheOpenClosedPrinciple.html).

 We try to uphold these principles in our code review.
 Below please find some helpful guidelines for getting your PRs accepted: